-You will be informed by letter or in a meeting with the class teacher and Carly Richards.
-If needed Support Plan will be written which would show any extra provision that is being given to your child as well as the extra targets they have to
+You may be informed by letter or in a meeting with the class teacher and Carly Richards.
+A Support Plan may be written which would show any extra provision that is being given to your child as well as the extra targets they have to support their SEN.